The Controversy Over ‘Canaan Land’: Filmmaker Richard Rossi Answers His Critics December 22, 2018

 RR: Yes, because of our ministry to AIDS patients.
 He called me a “fag lover.”
 It was upsetting to my wife and I, and our children who were younger at the time.
 A friend of mine told me it is a badge of honor to be protested by Phelps and gives me a lot of credibility to the world watching on.
 I learned that having rigid religious people oppose you is a sign you are following Jesus, because those are the ones that gave Him a hard time.
 I’m proud that some in the church world, even Christian friends of mine are critical of this project.
 That’s far better than being an irrelevant filmmaker no one talks about.

-IM: How far along are you in the production process?
+IM: How far along are you in the production and distribution process?

 IM: She starred in the TV series Knight Rider?

-RR: We just shot our first two days with her and she hit it out of the park.
+RR: Yes.
+She hit it out of the park.
 She is perfect for Sister Sara.
-She’s not only great in the acting scenes but in the preaching she’s an incredible preacher.
+She’s not only great in the acting scenes but in the preaching she’s an incredible preacher and singer.